tieeeeen1994/tModLoader-LavaDestroysNoItems/README.md

 A simple mod where in all items will not be destroyed by lava... except Guide Voodoo Doll.

+The mod can be configured to allow the player to add more items into the list of items can be destroyed by lava.

 # Changelog

+v0.4
+- Refactor the mod.
+- Add configuration for flexibility.

 v0.3
 - Fix a bug where the Guide Voodoo Doll isn't being destroyed by Lava.